m3y54m/start-avr/README.md

 # Getting started with AVR programming

-If you want to start AVR bare-metal programming and you don't know how, this repository is created for you.
+If you want to start AVR programming and you don't know how, this repository is created for you.

 There are two great resources to learn AVR programming which I highly recommend them to beginners: